 - Each day faculty members from the Department of Earth, Environmental, and Geographical Sciences share their expertise with the camp attendees.

 - Most meals are eaten in a dining hall on campus.
 Lunches are provided during field excursions.
 Dietary restrictions can be accommodated with advance notice.

 - Students stay in a residence hall on the campus of NMU.

 - Residence halls provide bed linens, pillows, blankets, towels and washcloths, and small bars of soap.
 No electronics (e.g., alarm clocks, computers, TVs, radios, fans) are included.

-- Three college students serve as camp counselors; two of them are on duty each day.
+- College students serve as camp counselors.
 The residential halls have night security guards.

 - Breakfast is served at approximately 8:00 a.m.
 Learning experiences are planned from 9:00 a.m. to 4:00 p.m.
 Dinner in the dining hall follows the daytime field trips.
 Camp attendees participate in after-dinner group activities.
 Quiet time back in dorm rooms begins by 10:30 p.m.

 - The open house on the Saturday morning that the camp ends is a chance for families to find out what the students experienced during the week.